How to find a senior center and other information for elders

 Are you a senior immigrant or refugee?
 Do you have an elder in your family?
 Learn about resources for seniors.
-Find a senior center and learn other ways to meet older members in your community.
+Find a senior center and learn other ways to meet older members of your community.

 In the USA, many communities are big, and not everyone knows their neighbors.
 It can be hard for older people to meet other senior citizens.
 But every community has a social place called a senior center.